AaronAmberman/WPF.InternalDialogs/README.md

     - *CloseButtonStyle* - Gets or sets the style to use for the close button at the top right.
     - *ProgressBarStyle* - Gets or sets the style for the progress bar in the progress dialog.
     - *ProgressDialogBackground* - Gets or sets the background for the message box part of the message box internal dialog.
 Not the same as Background.
+	- *ProgressDialogDefaultHeight* - Gets or sets the default height of the resizable portion.
+	- *ProgressDialogDefaultWidth* - Gets or sets the default width of the resizable portion.
     - *ProgressDialogMaxHeight* - Gets or sets the progress internal dialog maximum height.
 Default is 600.0.
     - *ProgressDialogMaxWidth* - Gets or sets the progress internal dialog maximum width.
 Default is 800.0.
     - *ProgressDialogMinHeight* - Gets or sets the progress internal dialog minimum height.
 Default is 50.0.